danhjun/ITE-253/README.md

 ## Initial Setup

-This section provides detailed guidelines for a fresh installation on a PowerEdge R6515 Rack Server, highlighting hardware specifications, the benefits and drawbacks of using Windows Server, and a step-by-step guide to creating a bootable USB.
+This section provides detailed guidelines for a fresh installation on a Dell PowerEdge R6515 Rack Server, highlighting hardware specifications, the benefits and drawbacks of using Windows Server, and a step-by-step guide to creating a bootable USB.
 We also include a link for downloading the necessary drivers.

 ### 1. Fresh Install